lorenzulrich/jquery-save-as-you-type/README.md

 # Save As You Type

+This is a fork of Save As You Type which works with Cookies.

-This jQuery plugin autosaves (To a cookie) as you type, and autorecovers, form data.
+This jQuery plugin autosaves to the browser local storage (using jStorage) as you type, and autorecovers, form data.
 Auto saving will save as data is entered or changed.

 You have the ability to disable autosaving and auto recovering, and instead use manual calls for each.
 You can also manually call an erase cookie feature, and manually call to see if a form actually has saved data.